 If you’ve been watching the recent TV series based on this film, you will be familiar with the setup.
 A group of vampire housemates living in New Zealand invite a camera crew into their home document their lives drinking blood, controlling their human familiars, and dealing with the other supernatural creatures living in the local area.
 Expect events like recruiting new vampires, learning about the modern daytime world, and hosting parties.

 David Brent: Life on the Road (2016) - Expires June 29

-After a long hiatus, Ricky Gervais revives his memorable turn as the cringey but well meaning office worker to show us the next stage of his life - taking time off work to tour with his band.
-The tour plays out as you might expect with having Brent on stage, but there’s new music written by Gervais for the band, and the changes that have happened to the world since we last saw Brent in the early 2000s let us see some new sides to this decades old character.
+Ricky Gervais revives his memorable turn as the cringey but well meaning office manager to show us the next stage of his life as he takes time off work to tour with his band.
+The tour plays out as you might expect with having David on stage, but his band - Forgone Conclusion - has more songs than just David’s own famous compositions, and seeing him interact with the modern world, rather than remembering him stuck in the early 2000s, gives some new life to this decades old character.